Skip to main content

 fun doNothing() -> nthg {

-/; This function does not return anything
+/; This function returns nothing

 }